freerange/site/soups/weeknotes/week-330.snip.markdown

 On Monday, I went along to the [May LRUG meeting][].
 However, I was feeling really tired and skipped the post-meeting pub visit.

-On Wednesday, we hosted our [twelfth Show and Tell event][show-and-tell-12] and on Thursday evening, we caught up with [Pete Herlihey][] over a few beers at [The Old Nick][] - it was really interesting to hear what he's been up to.
+On Wednesday, we hosted our [twelfth Show and Tell event][show-and-tell-12] and on Thursday evening, we caught up with [Pete Herlihy][] over a few beers at [The Old Nick][] - it was really interesting to hear what he's been up to.

 On Friday we had lunch with [Tom Stuart][] at the First Step cafe.
 Later that afternoon, Tom came up to our office to prepare for a client pairing session which he was due to run on the following Monday.